Unrealized Projects 1930-1934

 CONGAI (1932)

-A project considered for Garbo's after As You Desire Me.
-Based on a mid 1920s stage play.
+Another project considered for Garbo after As You Desire Me, based on a mid-1920s stage play.
 Garbo would have played Thi-Linh.
 Why she never made the film is unknown.

 SOURCE: GARBO book